GaetanKarst/Parallel/README.md

 # Parallel
-LINK: https://sharemygame.com/@Genghast/parallel (issues known: some performance problems and few bugs)
+To play the Game: https://sharemygame.com/@Genghast/parallel (issues known: some performance problems and few bugs)

 Descripton: